malevitzch/chat-app-nodejs/README.md

 # chat-app
-A docker web chatroom application ready to be built into an image and ran on any linux machine
+A docker web chatroom application ready to be built using dockerk compose and ran on any linux machine

 # usage
 It is required to have a relatively new version of docker installed (one that supports docker compose)\